FMMT666/launchpad.py/README.md

     Launchpad Pro   - class "LaunchpadPro()"  all features, LEDs and buttons

-Good news: Now working with macOS Sierra.
+Good news: Now partly(!) working with macOS Sierra.
 Thanks, [Stewart!][13].

 Bad news.
-As it seems, the MIDI SysEx messages don't work in Windows 10.
+As it seems, the MIDI SysEx messages don't work in Windows 10 and macOS Sierra.
 As for now, the LEDs can only be controlled by "LedCtrlRawByCode()" and "LedCtrlXYByCode()".
-This only affects Windows 10.
+This "only" affects Windows 10 and macOS.

 ---